-TABLE 17.24.040: ALLOWED ARC CHITECTURAL PR OJECTIONS INTO SETBACKS Projection Front or Street Side Setback (ft) Interior Side Setback (ft) Rear Setback (ft) Limitations All projections No projection may extend into a public utility easement.
+TABLE 17.24.040: ALLOWED ARCHITECTURAL PROJECTIONS INTO SETBACKS Projection Front or Street Side Setback (ft) Interior Side Setback (ft) Rear Setback (ft) Limitations All projections No projection may extend into a public utility easement.
 Cornices, canopies, eaves, belt courses, and similar architectural features; chimneys.
 3 3 3 Bay windows 3 3 3 Must not occupy more than one- third of the length of the building wall on which they are located and must be located at least 1 foot above finished grade.
 Fire escapes required by law or public agency regulation 4 4 4 Balconies, unroofed and unenclosed porches and patios, and landings 4 3 4 Outdoor stairways 3.5 3.5 3.5

-TABLE 17.24.040: ALLOWED ARC HITECTURAL PR OJECTIONS INTO SETBACKS Projection Front or Street Side Setback (ft) Interior Side Setback (ft) Rear Setback (ft) Limitations Decks and stairs Less than 18 inches above ground elevation 6 2 Entire Setback Must be open on at least three sides.
-No closer than 7 ft. to a street-facing property line or 3 ft. to an interior property line.
-18 inches or more above ground elevation 3 2 2 Inrovide access for persons with Reasonable accommodation will be made, consistent with the Americans with Disabilities Act; see Chapter 17.63, Reasonable Accommodations for Persons with Disabilities.
+TABLE 17.24.040: ALLOWED ARCHITECTURAL PROJECTIONS INTO SETBACKS Projection Front or Street Side Setback (ft) Interior Side Setback (ft) Rear Setback (ft) Limitations Decks and stairs Less than 18 inches above ground elevation 6 2 Entire Setback Must be open on at least three sides.
+No closer than 7 ft. to a street-facing 18 inches or more above ground elevation 3 2 3 property line or 3 ft. to an interior property line.
+Ramps and similar structures that provide access for persons with disabilities Reasonable accommodation will be made, consistent with the Americans with Disabilities Act; see Chapter 17.63, Reasonable Accommodation for Persons with Disabilities.